CPR Technique

 Resolve:

-Resolving a few problems is better than collecting data about many problems.
+Resolving a few problems is always better than collecting data about many problems that remain unresolved.

 3 Comments